rajiteh/awesome/README.md

 *   [linkedin/iris](https://github.com/linkedin/iris) - Iris is a highly configurable and flexible service for paging and messaging.

 *   [allenai/kubernetes-initializer-python](https://github.com/allenai/kubernetes-initializer-python) - A library for Python to make it easy to write Kubernetes initializers.

-## TypeScript

-*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and a/b testing that you can self-host.

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
-Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

-*   [kaveenr/sl-protest-tracker](https://github.com/kaveenr/sl-protest-tracker) - Sri Lankan Crisis Protest Tracker

-*   [dhleong/playactor](https://github.com/dhleong/playactor) - play around with your playstation devices

-*   [hediet/vscode-drawio](https://github.com/hediet/vscode-drawio) - This unofficial extension integrates Draw.io (also known as diagrams.net) into VS Code.

-*   [saleor/saleor-storefront](https://github.com/saleor/saleor-storefront) - A GraphQL-powered, NextJs-based, PWA storefront for Saleor.
-IMPORTANT: This project is \[DEPRECATED] in favor of saleor/react-storefront soon to become our default demo and storefront starter pack.

 ## Jupyter Notebook